-Condition Des scription Relevance in the document E92 final design of transport and access facilities and services, including footpaths, cycleways, pas d at each station.
-The Interchange Access Plan(s) must consider walking and cycling catchmen (a) a station access hierarchy consistent with the transport planning principles defined within the EIS; A modal hierarchy consistent with the principles defined in the EIS was adopted.
+Condition Desc ription Relevance in the document E92 The Proponent must develop an Interchange Access Plan for each station to inform the final design of transport and access facilities and services, including footpaths, cycleways, passenger facilities, park and road changes, and integration of public domain and transport initiatives around and at each station.
+The Interchange Access Plan(s) must consider walking and cycling catchments and take into acco a station access hierarchy consistent with the transport planning principles defined within the EIS; A modal hierarchy consistent with the principles defined in the EIS was adopted.
 Refer to: Section 2.5: Modal hierarchy.
-Section 9.0: Modal hierarchy review. (b) safe, convenient, efficient and sufficient access to stations and transfer between transport modes (including subterranean connections and the safeguarding of additional entrances in response to land use change and patronage demand); Safe, convenient, efficient and sufficient access was considered for each travel mode in the develop for future demand was considered and included in the action plan.
-Refer to: Section 6.0: Crows Nest - local context.
-Section 7.0: Crows Nest - interchange and transfer requirements overview.
-Section 10.0: Crows Nest - actions. (c) the maintenance or improvement of pedestrian and cyclists level of service within a justified proximity to stations; The level of service for pedestrians and cyclists was considered and used to inform the design of crossings, planned cycleways and other infrastructure.
+Section 9.0: Modal hierarchy review. t safe, convenient, efficient and sufficient access to stations and transfer between transport modes (including subterranean connections and the safeguarding of additional entrances in response to land use change and patronage demand); Safe, convenient, efficient and sufficient access was considered for each travel mode in the development of the IAP.
+Safeguarding for future demand was considered and included in the action plan.
+Refer to: • Section 6.0: Crows Nest - local context. • Section 7.0: Crows Nest - interchange and transfer requirements overview. • Section 10.0: Crows Nest - actions. the maintenance or improvement of pedestrian and cyclists level of service within a justified proximity to stations; The level of service for pedestrians and cyclists was considered and used to inform the design of pedestrian thoroughfares and crossings, planned cycleways and other infrastructure.
 Refer to: Section 7.1: Walking interchange and transfer requirements.
 Section 7.2: Cycling interchange and transfer requirements.
-Section 10.0: Crows Nest - actions. (d) current transport initiatives and plans; All current transport initiatives and plans were considered, including state government strategies transport design guidelines.
+Section 10.0: Crows Nest - actions. (d) (current transport initiatives and plans; All current transport initiatives and plans were considered, including state government strategies, Council plans and general transport design guidelines.
 Refer to: Section 2.6: Legislative requirements and applicable guidelines.
 Section 5.2: Related projects.
 Section 6.0: Crows Nest - local context.
 Section 7.0: Crows Nest - interchange and transfer requirements overview.
-Section 10.0: Crows Nest - actions. (e) opportunities and constraints presented by existing and proposed transport and access infrastructure and services; Key opportunities and constraints affecting the design are presented in Section 6.7: Opportunit (f) patronage changes resulting from land use, population, employment, transport infrastructure and service changes; Forecast patronage is presented in Section 6.0: Crows Nest - local context and accounts for fut employment, and further outlined in Section 7.0: Crows Nest - interchange and transfer requirer service changes have informed the design process and the provision of interchange facilities. (g) integration with existing and proposed transport infrastructure and services; The station and precinct has been designed to integrate effectively with existing and proposed services for all travel modes.
-The interchange provides for safe and efficient transfer to all mode Refer to Section 7.0: Crows Nest - interchange and transfer requirements overview for further in provisions within the interchange area. (h) pedestrian, cycle, bus, taxi, vehicle and emergency vehicle access and parking infrastructure and service changes; Access for all modes has been accounted for and has considered potential service changes.
-Refer to Section 7.0: Crows Nest - interchange and transfer requirements overview for further in provisions within the interchange area.
-Emergency vehicle access is accommodated within the station's adjacent kerbside spaces. () legislative requirements and applicable guidelines; All applicable legislation, standards and guidelines were used in the development of the design Legislative requirements and applicable guidelines.
+Section 10.0: Crows Nest - actions. opportunities and constraints presented by existing and proposed transport and access infrastructure and services; Key opportunities and constraints affecting the design are presented in Section 6.7: Opportunities and constraints. patronage changes resulting from land use, population, employment, transport nfrastructure and service changes; Forecast patronage is presented in Section 6.0: Crows Nest - local context and accounts for future land use, population and employment, and further outlined in Section 7.0: Crows Nest - interchange and transfer requirements overview.
+Potential future service changes have informed the design process and the provision of interchange facilities. (g) i ntegration with existing and proposed transport infrastructure and services; The station and precinct has been designed to integrate effectively with existing and proposed transport infrastructure and services for all travel modes.
+The interchange provides for safe and efficient transfer to all modes in close proximity to the station.
+Refer to Section 7.0: Crows Nest - interchange and transfer requirements overview for further information on each mode's provisions within the interchange area. pedestrian, cycle, bus, taxi, vehicle and emergency vehicle access and parking nfrastructure and service changes; Access for all modes has been accounted for and has considered potential service changes.
+Refer to Section 7.0: Crows Nest - interchange and transfer requirements overview for further information on each mode's provisions within the interchange area.
+Emergency vehicle access is accommodated within the station's adjacent kerbside spaces.
+(1) egislative requirements and applicable guidelines; All applicable legislation, standards and guidelines were used in the development of the design and IAP.
+Refer to Section 2.6: Legislative requirements and applicable guidelines.